 We live at the end of a pilgrimage, where it is said that 20,000 saints are buried.
 Today, 20,000 pairs of Manx Shearwater birds nest here.

 Over the centuries the island's population has ebbed and flowed.
 At the turn of the twentieth century there were over a hundred people living and working on the island.
-Today there are 11 of us.
+Today there's just a handful of us.

 The island is an explosion of wildlife, and a rare place where the past and the present meet.
 The earth and heavens also meet in Enlli, according to some, and I must say that on a day when the golden sun melts into the glass-like sea, I tend to agree.
 However it’s a bit harder to believe on a stormy winter’s day.